NEW WINTER 2026 classes below with some registration links; all available here by NOVEMBER 17TH

 See FAQ information at the bottom of this page to learn more details before enrolling, and for other questions please contact afterschool@landelspta.org

-Donations: Please sponsor a student or contribute to helping a student who would otherwise not be able to participate take an after school class.
-The PTA would like to help all students be able to participate.
-If you would like to support our efforts to be able to do so, please make a tax-deductible donation and specify that you would like your donation to contribute to helping a lower-income family.
+Donations: Want to sponsor a student or contribute to helping a student who would otherwise not be able to participate in an after school class?
+The PTA would like to help all students be able to participate, if they wish.
+If you would like to support our efforts to be able to do so, please make a tax-deductible donation and specify that you would like your donation to contribute to after school enrichment or to helping a lower-income family.
 (Please note that any donations do not affect your registration or priority for enrollment for this trimester or any future programming.)

 Volunteer?
 Want to help the PTA with after school enrichment programs or student transitions from school to classes?
 Contact: afterschool@landelspta.org